cea-hpc/phobos/doc/design/locate.md

 deletion_and_versionning.md for more information on their use).

 We can add a preferred hostname to the 'locate' action by using the --focus-host optional argument.
-If not set, the focus_host is set to the current hostname.
+If not set, the focus-host is set to the current hostname.

 If possible, the 'locate' action would lock the minimum but adequate number of media to ensure that the returned hostname will be able to access the targeted